wawawawawawawa/Alien-Swarm-AutoRecord/README.md

 This tool will allow you to setup an automatic recording of your games in a few clicks!

-Download and Extract the files, then Run AutoRecordInstaller.exe (or .ahk if you have AutoHotkey installed).
+**1) Download and Extract the files, then Run AutoRecordInstaller.exe (or .ahk if you have AutoHotkey installed).**

-**1) You will be asked the game executable localization.**
+You will be asked the game executable localization.

-Usually in ...Program Files\Steam\steamapps\common\Alien Swarm Reactive Drop\reactivedrop.exe
+It's usually in ...Program Files\Steam\steamapps\common\Alien Swarm Reactive Drop\reactivedrop.exe

 **2) The tool will then update newmapsettings.cfg and create AlienSwarmLauncher.bat + autorecording.cfg**